Samizo-AITL/ai-control-safety-package/index.md

 ---
-title: "ai-control-safety-package"
-description: "AI Control Safety Package"
+title: "AI Control Safety Package"
+description: "Design and governance framework for safe AI-assisted control systems"
 ---

 # AI Control Safety Package

+> **A design framework for deciding where AI must NOT be used.**

-🚧 **Currently under development.**
+🚧 **Currently under development (design framework stage).**
-This package is **not yet offered as a deployable or commercial solution**.
+This package is **not a deployable product** and **not a certification scheme**.
-It is being prepared as a design and governance framework, and real-world engagements have not yet been conducted.

-This site provides a **practical design package** for introducing
-AI / LLM-based control systems **safely and responsibly**.

-We focus on **risk, safety boundaries, and recovery**,
-**not** performance optimization.
+It is a **design- and governance-level framework** for making *defensible decisions* about AI / LLM usage in control systems.

 ---